List of India Twenty20 International cricket records: Most runs in a calendar year

-Mohammad Rizwan of Pakistan holds the record for most runs in a calendar year with 1,356 runs scored in 2021.
-Suryakumar Yadav holds the Indian record for most runs scored in a calendar year with 1,164 runs scored in 2022.

-Most runs in a series
+Most runs in a tournament

-The 2014 ICC World Twenty20 in Bangladesh saw Virat Kohli set the record for the most runs scored in a single series scoring 319 runs.
-He is followed by Tillakaratne Dilshan with 317 runs scored in the 2009 ICC World Twenty20.

 Most ducks

 A duck refers to a batsman being dismissed without scoring a run.

-Tillakaratne Dilshan of Sri Lanka, Pakistan's Umar Akmal and Ireland's Kevin O'Brien has scored the equal highest number of ducks in T20Is with 10 such knocks.
-Rohit Sharma with 7 ducks has the highest number of such knocks for India.

 Bowling records

 Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.

-Shakib Al Hasan, of Bangladesh, is the highest wicket-taker in T20Is.
-Jasprit Bumrah is the highest ranked Indian bowler on the all-time.
+Most wickets against each team

 Best figures in an innings

 Bowling figures refers to the number of the wickets a bowler has taken and the number of runs conceded.

-India's Deepak Chahar holds the world record for best figures in an innings when he took 6/7 against Bangladesh in November 2019 at Nagpur.